wg-osr/walkerga.github.io/lore.md

 It is Verhu who prophesized the seven miseries and the inevitable end of the world.
 It is his words which word transcribed and then formed into the Nechrubel Calender

-### Contact me

-u/SaltyGoo on reddit?
-If you are a creator whose content is here and want me to make it private, tell me!